mlomb/battle/crates/wrapcmd/README.md

 This is used to implement agent I/O capturing and referee diffing in `battle`.

 > [!WARNING]
-> Only works when the I/O is UTF-8 only.
+> Only works when the I/O is UTF-8

 ## Usage